Strong convergence to two-dimensional alternating Brownian motion processes: Introduction

 and the \emph{phase} process $\mathcal{J}_\lambda = \{J_\lambda(t)\}_{t\ge 0}$ denotes a Markov jump process with state space $\mathcal{E} =\{1,-1\}$ and intensity matrix given by

-{The process $\mathcal{F}_\lambda$ describes the path of a particle in $\mathds{R}$ with finite constant velocity which randomly switches direction at a constant rate.
-Such a process has been studied in the literature as the telegraph process \cite{goldstein1951,kac1974}, the uniform transport process \cite{watanabe1968approximation,griego1971almost}, the flip-flop process \cite{ramaswami2013fluid,latouche2015morphing}, though in most instances $\mathcal{F}_\lambda$ is a particular example of a more general model.
-Here we will refer to $\mathcal{F}_\lambda$ as the \emph{standard flip-flop process}.}
+We refer to $\mathcal{F}_\lambda$ as the \emph{standard flip-flop process}. \end{definition} {Intuitively,} the process $\mathcal{F}_\lambda$ describes the path of a particle in $\mathds{R}$ with finite constant velocity which randomly switches direction at a constant rate.
+Such a process has been studied in the literature as the \emph{uniform transport process} \cite{watanabe1968approximation,griego1971almost}, and {is also a special case} of the \emph{telegraph process} \cite{goldstein1951,kac1974} and, {more recently, of} the \emph{flip-flop process} \cite{ramaswami2013fluid,latouche2015morphing}.

 {The standard flip-flop process $\mathcal{F}_\lambda$ belongs to a larger class of piecewise-linear models modulated by a Markov jump process, called \emph{stochastic fluid processes} (SFP), for which several first passage results and formulae are available \cite{latouche2018analysis}.
 Even if the behaviour of $\mathcal{F}_\lambda$ is somewhat similar to that of a random walk with double-sided exponential increments, notice that changes in direction of $\mathcal{F}^\lambda$ happen at random time epochs.
 In comparison, the discrete-time random walks approximations to $\mathcal{B}$ devised in \cite{donsker1951, strassen1964invariance} have inflection points on a deterministic grid.
 Though this characteristic of $\mathcal{F}_\lambda$ may seem inconvenient at first, once a limiting result is established, it actually allows us to translate well-understood results from SFPs into complex second-order models such as the Markov modulated Brownian motion (MMBM), as recently evidenced in \cite{latouche2015morphing,latouche2015fluid,ahn2017quadratically,latouche2017slowing,ahn2017time,latouche2018markov}.
 Besides being important objects of study within the matrix-analytic-methods community, both SFPs and MMBMs have been succesfully used to model random systems in queueing theory, risk theory, finance and epidemiology.}